Buct0r/fullfetch/README.md

 ## Linux
 ### Pre-built package
 Head to the [release page](https://github.com/Buct0r/fullfetch/releases) and download the correct package for your distro and architecture.
-For now It's only avaible for debian based distros for both x86 and ARM, and rpm package only in the x86 version.
+For now It's only available for debian based distros for both x86 and ARM, and rpm package only in the x86 version.

 #### Debian based:
 Download the <code>fullfetch_(your_arch).deb</code>.
 Head to the download folder with a terminal and type: